The Birth of Special Operations in Canada

 CAMP X was officially opened on the shores of Lake Ontario outside of Toronto Canada on December 6, 1941.
 There they trained men and women in the Secret Intelligence Service (SIS-British), Special Operations Executive (SOE-British), British Security Co-Ordination (BSC-British/North American), Federal Bureau of Investigation (FBI-United States), Office of Strategic Services (OSS-United States-early CIA), Office of War Information (OWI-United States) and the Royal Canadian Mounted Police (RCMP-Canadian).

-The Chief Instructor, William Fairbairn, considered one of the world’s most dangerous ‘silent killers’, was brought in from the War Office Training Center in Scotland, where he was training Commandos in lethal close quarter combat.
+The Chief Instructor, William Fairbairn, considered one of the world’s most dangerous ‘silent killers’, was brought in from the War Office Training Center in Scotland, known as Castle Commando, where he was training Commandos in lethal close quarter combat.
 One of these combat-decorated Commandos was my father, Gordon Collins, who was in No. 4 Commando.

 Fairbairn was brought in to Camp X and later to OSS (early CIA)